European Traveler

 For drivers, the Parcheggio di Piazza dei Miracoli parking lot is very close to the sites but often full.
 An alternative is a large parking lot in Via Pietrasantina a few blocks to the north — a bus is available to Field of Miracles from here, or around a 15 minutes’ walk.

 The tourist office next to the main ticket window in the Palazzo dell’ Opera del Duomo has some luggage storage facilities but opening hours are generally far shorter than those of the sights.
-Luggage is better left at the station, or at private storage facilities near the station.
+Luggage is better left at the station, or at pre-booked private storage venues near the Field of Miracles or elsewhere in Pisa.

 GetYourGuide